Content start here

 “It was these types of experiences in my early career that really animated what I started writing about,” Zimmerman said.
 “It occurred to me early on that there were many different institutions tasked with trying to serve large groups of people who otherwise needed help but couldn’t get it, because they lacked the creative procedures that were often used in court to try to serve large groups of people.”

-He shared that his work most recently had an influence on veterans’ claims, where the Veterans Administration was systematically denying disability claims until August, when more than 3,000 veterans’ claims were reinstated as a result of his work arguing for veterans to be able to bring class actions against the VA.
+He shared that his work most recently had an influence on military veterans’ claims.
+The Veterans Administration was systematically denying disability claims until August, when more than 3,000 veterans’ claims were reinstated as a result of his work arguing for veterans to be able to bring class actions against the VA.

 The Robert Kingsley Professorship is named for Kingsley, who joined the USC Law faculty in 1928 and was a pillar in the community for almost 40 years, even serving as dean from 1952-1963 before being appointed to the California Board of Appeals in 1963.